alantrrs/dataset-cache/README.md

 ## Install
 The first step is getting the resources.
 These resources are usually compressed, so the second step is decompressing them into the proper file structure.

+## Rules
+1. A whole dataset will be downloaded and extracted into a single directory